OBDS-Training/Help/content/en/docs/conda/installation/index.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

-For reference, the URL to the installer file was obtained from the
+For reference, the URL to the installer file in the command above was obtained
-[Latest Miniconda installer links][miniconda-installers-latest].
+from the [Latest Miniconda installer links][miniconda-installers-latest].

 ## Run the installer

-Use `bash` to execute the installer file.
+Use `bash` to execute the installer file as demonstrated below.

 ```bash
 bash Miniconda3-latest-Linux-x86_64.sh -b -p ~/conda
 ```

+Note the use of options to control the behaviour of the installer:

-The option `-b` runs the installer in 'batch' mode (without manual intervention).
+- The option `-b` runs the installer in 'batch' mode (without manual intervention).
+  This assumes that you agree to the license agreement.
+  It also prevents the installer from modifying your `~/.bashrc` file.

-The option `-p` specifies the installation path, the location where Conda will
+- The option `-p` specifies the installation path, the location where Conda will
   be installed.
   We recommend specifying `~/conda`, which will create a directory `conda` in your
 home directory.

 {{< alert icon="👉" text="Some of the instructions below rely on this specific installation path.
 If you decide to change it, be sure to adapt the following instructions accordingly." />}}